My finances, my projects, my life

 • the mission, related objectives and value proposition;

-• the historical background, i.e. the origins of the project/company;
+• The historical background, i.e., the genesis of the project/company;

-• the human assets and key people (shareholders, management and staff);
+• Human capital and key profiles (shareholders, management and employees);

 Section 3: products and services

-Under this heading, you present your products and services and their value added for the identified target groups.
+Under this heading, you present your products and services, their features, their added value for the identified targets, and what distinguishes them from existing offers.
 If your offering is still at the project stage, remember to provide details of your objectives and how you expect to achieve them in order to deliver products and services in line with your value proposition.

 Also remember to mention future updates and enhancements to your solutions in order to meet your clients’ requirements.
 This demonstrates that your project is substantial and viable.